Students & Alumni — Music Therapy

 Rosie Axon

-After studying MA Music Therapy, Rosie Axon became Founder and Director at Chiltern Music Therapy, a not-for-profit organisation that provides music therapy to people of all ages across the UK.
+After studying for our MA Music Therapy, Rosie Axon became Founder and Director of Chiltern Music Therapy, a not-for-profit organisation that provides music therapy to people of all ages across the UK.

 What one thing inspired you to do what you do now?